OsmanDhaqane/cheese-ctf-tryhackme/README.md

 ```text
 http://10.x.x.x/secret-script.php?file=supersecretadminpanel.html
 ```
-Because the application was directly referencing files through a GET parameter, I tested for Local File Inclusion (LFI) by replacing the value with a path traversal sequence targeting /etc/passwd.
+Because the application was directly referencing files through a GET parameter, I tested for Local File Inclusion (LFI) by replacing the value with a path traversal sequence targeting `/etc/passwd`.
 ```text
 http://10.x.x.x/secret-script.php?file=../../../../../../etc/passwd
 ```
 <img width="1912" height="258" alt="lfi-etc-passwd" src="https://github.com/user-attachments/assets/230a0b5a-b200-4717-83b4-40881d36ca48" />

-The application returned the contents of /etc/passwd, which confirmed that the file= parameter was vulnerable to Local File Inclusion.
+The application returned the contents of `/etc/passwd`, which confirmed that the `file=` parameter was vulnerable to Local File Inclusion.

 This was an important finding because it meant I could read local files from the server and potentially inspect the source code of the vulnerable application.